 Our Thailand beans are sourced from Pa Miang, Thailand.
 The beans are located at 1,500 meters above sea level, which contributes to its clean, cocoa, nutty flavor profile.
 Thailand is home to a blossoming coffee industry, and Elephant Nature Park has created an initiative to support local villages through coffee education.
 The park provides the initial coffee plants to the villages and teaches them farming and processing techniques.
 This new connection between the park and small scale farms has created jobs for many people, specifically women who have been marginalized.
 This project has empowered them to provide for their families, learn a useful skill set, and gain a voice in their communities.

 our social mission

-A significant portion of our profits will be donated to 12 Plus, a Philadelphia educational non-profit that partners with public high schools to increase educational equity.
+A portion of our profits will be donated to 12 Plus, a Philadelphia education non-profit that partners with public high schools to increase educational equity.
 Càphê will employ students from 12 Plus' partner schools and offer them a positive workspace that fosters a learning culture that focuses on personal and professional development.
 We will partner with and provide coffee for small businesses and food markets but most notably, Vietnamese restaurants across the city to reactivate their business and celebrate their cultural heritage.
 Similar to how Vietnamese coffee is made, Càphê will inspire community engagement and the bridging of cultures.